ankitmangaraj/hirrd/README.md

 - I made this Industry Grade Full Stack Job Portal Website named as Hirrd.
-- React JS + Vite, Tailwind CSS, Clerk, Supabase amd Shadcn UI are used to make this project.
+- React JS + Vite, Tailwind CSS, Clerk, Supabase and Shadcn UI are used to make this project.